thennen/Synaptogen/README.md

 - Python (NumPy) ([Synaptogen.py](Synaptogen.py))
 - Verilog-A for circuit-level simulations ([Synaptogen.va](Synaptogen.va))

-You can check the respective subdirectories for usage examples.
+You can check the respective subdirectories for instructions and examples.

 ## Publications